 with the boundary conditions $\Theta(0)=\pi$, $\Theta(\infty)=0$.
-Here $Q$ is the bimeron's topological charge, and $\hat{\mathcal R}_z[\phi_0]$ denotes a matrix of rotation by an arbitraty angle~$\phi_0$ with respect to $z$.
+Here $Q$ is the bimeron's topological charge, and $\hat{\mathcal R}_z[\phi_0]$ denotes the matrix of rotation by an arbitrary angle~$\phi_0$ with respect to $z$.
 Eqs.~(\ref{bimeron_def}) desribe a bimeron magnetized at $r=\infty$ in the direction set by the polar angle $\phi_0$.
-The inset in the bottom panel of Fig.~\ref{fig::profiles_R} provides an illustration of a bimeron that corresponds to $\delta=\pi/2$, $\phi_0=0$, $Q=1$.
+The inset of the bottom panel of Fig.~\ref{fig::profiles_R} provides an illustration of such a bimeron with $\delta=\pi/2$, $\phi_0=0$, $Q=1$.

 We substitute Eqs.~(\ref{bimeron_def}) with $Q=1$ into Eq.~(\ref{free_energy_def}), integrate over $\phi$, and compute a functional derivative of the result.
 This brings us to the Euler-Lagrange equation